AthenaAugousta/HETEAC-Flex/README.md

 # HETEAC-Flex

 ## 1. Structure of the input file
-The input file (.txt) should contain the following intensive properties:
+The input file (.txt) should contain the following aerosol intensive properties:
 - Particle linear depolarization ratio at 355 nm along with the corresponding uncertainty
 - Lidar ratio at 355 nm along with the corresponding uncertainty
 - Extinction-related Angstroem exponent along with the corresponding uncertainty